-Marlisa Wells On ‘Grave Secrets’ Tonight: Teen Murdered By Boyfriend Over Alleged Pregnancy
+Marlisa Wells: Fork Still Stuck In Teen Murdered By Boyfriend Over Alleged Pregnancy On ‘Grave Secrets’ Tonight

 Matthew was found guilty and sentenced to life in prison.
 They also tacked on an extra 20 years to make sure he never gets out.

-Two young lives destroyed because of a secret — a secret boyfriend and a secret pregnancy that never existed.
+Two young lives destroyed because of a secret.
+A secret boyfriend and a secret pregnancy that never existed.

-Even though they lost Marlisa, her family members had a forgiving heart.
+Even though they lost Marlisa.
+Her family members had a forgiving heart.
 Read about that here.

 Take A Look

-- Real photos of Marlisa Wells can be found on her Facebook page.
+- Real Photos of Marlisa Wells can be found on her Facebook page.
 Matthew Wilkins is still among her list of friends.
 It looks like over time, the majority of Marlisa Wells’ friends dropped off since there are only 30 friends left.

 - On Matthew Wilkins Facebook page, there are still almost 300 friends.

 The murder of Marlisa Wells also aired on an episode of Fatal Attraction on TV One.
-Watch the story as it’s told on Grave Secrets.
+Watch the story as it told tonight on Grave Secrets.
 It airs on Investigation Discovery at 9/8 p.m.
 Central tonight.

 [Featured Image by David Tulis/AP Images]